hth313/ladybug/doc/reference.rst

 Multiplication and divide are also available in double versions.

-DMUL
+.. object:: DMUL
-^^^^

    Multiply X with Y, the double result is placed in X and Y (high part in X).

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+The sign flag will have the correct value of the result.
+Overflow flag is cleared.

-DDIV
+.. object:: DDIV
-^^^^

    Divide the double value in Z and Y (high part in Y) by X. The double quotient result is placed in X and Y (high part in X).
 Stack drops one step.

+   .. describe:: Affected flags

+   Sign and zero flags set according to the result.
+Overflow flag is cleared.
+Carry set if remainder is non-zero, cleared otherwise.

-DRMD
+.. object:: DRMD
-^^^^

    Divide the double value in Z and Y (high part in Y) by X. The single precision remainder result is placed in X. Stack drops two steps.

+   .. describe:: Affected flags

+   Sign, zero and overflow flags set according to the result.
+Carry is not affected.

 .. index:: logical operations, operations; logical